- Grade:

 After breakfast, you make the short drive to the Kuenga Zhedheyling Farmhouse Homestay in the Jibjokha Valley, where you will also be spending the night.
 Having picked up a picnic lunch, you set off from the farmhouse passing through rice terraces and soon encountering your first temple (or lakhang) at the tiny settlement of Jibjokha.
 There are some interesting statues to see here.

 As you progress, your guide will point out Pangtse Shing (Symplocus) trees near the trail.
-This tree has many medicinal benefits and is also used for dyes and for the oil from its seeds which is prized in Bhutanese cuisine.
+This tree has many medicinal benefits and is also used for dyes, and the oil from its seeds is much prized in Bhutanese cuisine.
 In spring you will see the trees in flower and then the fruits appear in the autumn when the oil is extracted.

 Your hike continues through fields into the Wangkha Valley where you will find your second temple built 40 years ago by the locals.
 After leaving the lakhang you will come across the house of Aum Karma Dem and may be able to rest awhile in her front garden and enjoy a cup of tea.
 Continuing on through more terraces the trail then enters some woods providing welcome shade if the weather is warm.
 At the end of the woods you reach a feeder ‘road’ leading into the Dawakha Valley.
 This valley is much more populated than the others.
 The main village here is Dawakha, which sits on high ground affording good views of the surrounding hills and valleys.
 This is the home of the third temple of the walk.
 There is also a shop in the village so you may be able to grab a cold drink before setting off downhill on a wooded track to get back to your starting point and overnight accommodation.